omah03/weiper/Weiper/README.md

 # Citation

-If you use WeiPer in your reasearch, please cite our paper:
+If you use WeiPer in your research, please cite our paper:
 ```
 @article{granz2024weiper,
   title={WeiPer: OOD Detection using Weight Perturbations of Class Projections},